Monday, November 26 2018

 Day 8 will also include one of the top attractions for natural wonders, Ein-Gedi (meaning “spring of the kid [goat]”).
 It has also been known as “En-Gedi,” “Engedi,” “Engaddi,” “Áin Jidi (Arabic),” “Hazazon-tamar,” “Hazezon Tamar,” “Hatzatzon Tamar,” and “Tell el-Jurn.”
 An oasis on the edge of the Dead Sea, about 35 miles southeast of Jerusalem, Ein-Gedi is fed by a natural spring that emerges from the lower section of the cliffs there.
 Its antiquity has been attested to the discovery of a temple that dates to the 4th millennium BC.
 During the Herodian period (50-60 AD), it served as a military stronghold.
 The Romans built a bathhouse there and the Jews built a synagogue (6thc AD).
 What makes this particular place so outstanding, is the incredible amount of water produced in an otherwise terribly desolate region, which was allotted as a part of the wilderness district of Judea.

-The Song of Solomon mentions Engedi pertaining to the beauty of its henna blossoms.
+The Song of Solomon mentions Ein-Gedi pertaining to the beauty of its henna blossoms.
 Henna is presumed to have been the plant that the fragrant flower was used in the production of perfume.
-Ovens and pottery that have been excavated at Tell el-Jurn were used for the perfume.
-In terms of prophecy, many look to En-gedi as the place where fulfillment will come to the turning of the Dead Sea into a viable freshwater lake.
-The water is to stream from the temple at the completion of the restoration of Israel.
-Historical records speak of the palm trees, dates, groves, vineyards, balsam, resin and medicine in the area.
+Ovens and pottery that have been excavated at Tel el-Jurn were used for the perfume.
+In terms of prophecy, many look to Ein-Gedi as the place where fulfillment will come to the turning of the Dead Sea into a viable freshwater lake.
+The water is to stream from the temple after the restoration of Israel.
+Historical records speak of the palm trees, dates, groves, vineyards, balsam, resin, and medicine in the area.

-During the Hellenistic and Roman periods, it is believed that En-gedi had been occupied by Edomites (Idumeans) that had converted to Judaism after being conquered by John Hyrcanus (2ndc BC).
-It is also considered plausible that a Ptolemaic town was taken over and made the capitol of the toparchy under King Herod.
-During the First Jewish War against Rome, Josephus recorded that the Sicarii (cf. “This is Masada”) Zealots had seized Masada and made a raid on En-gedi during the Feast of Unleavened Bread.
+During the Hellenistic and Roman periods, it is believed that Ein-gedi had been occupied by Edomites (Idumeans) who had converted to Judaism after being conquered by John Hyrcanus (2ndc BC).
+It is also considered plausible that a Ptolemaic town was taken over and made the capital of the toparchy under King Herod.
+During the First Jewish War against Rome, Josephus recorded that the Sicarii (cf. “This is Masada”) Zealots had seized Masada and made a raid on Ein-Gedi during the Feast of Unleavened Bread.
 They slaughtered the people and plundered the city.
-Pliny said that after the Romans destroyed the Temple in Jerusalem, En-gedi was left in ruins.
+Pliny said that after the Romans destroyed the Temple in Jerusalem, Ein-Gedi was left in ruins.